bchugg/bchugg.github.io/index.md

 I'm a first year PhD student in the [machine learning department](https://www.ml.cmu.edu/) at Carnegie Mellon University.

 On the side, I co-host the <a href="https://www.incrementspodcast.com/" ref='nofollow'>Increments</a> podcast, where <a href="https://vmasrani.github.io/">Vaden Masrani</a> and I yell at each other and others about philosophy and science.
-Occasionally I also [write]({% link writing.md %}) about such things.
+Occasionally I also [write]({% link writing.md %}) things.

-Previously, I was the lead research analyst at Stanford Law School's [RegLab](https://reglab.stanford.edu/).
-Before Stanford I was a master's student at Oxford's [Mathematical Institute](https://www.maths.ox.ac.uk/), and before that I was an undergraduate in maths and computer science at UBC.
+Previously, I was the lead research analyst at Stanford's [RegLab](https://reglab.stanford.edu/).
+Prior to Stanford I was a master's student at Oxford's [Mathematical Institute](https://www.maths.ox.ac.uk/), and before that I was an undergraduate in maths and computer science at UBC.
 Sometime before that I played Lego and watched a lot of Blue's Clues.